 The longer you wait before starting the lifetime income payout, the higher your income amount will be.

-Coupling both Social Security and an annuity with a lifetime income rider can provide a sustainable income stream for the rest of your life, even if the annuity runs out of money.
+Coupling Social Security and an annuity with a lifetime income rider can provide a sustainable income stream for the rest of your life, even if the annuity runs out of money.

 Things To Consider When Retiring

 - If you can’t afford to lose money, invest your savings without the risk.

 - Inflation is rising whether you like it or not.
-Plan accordingly or decrease your lifestyle in the future.
+So, plan accordingly or decrease your lifestyle in the future.

-- Per the U.S. Department of Health and Human Services, you have a 70% chance of going into a Nursing Home, Assisted Living Facility, or Home Health Care.
+- Per the U.S. Department of Health and Human Services, you have a 70% chance of entering a Nursing Home, Assisted Living Facility, or Home Health Care.
 Buy long-term care insurance now.

 - There is a 100% chance you will die.
 Buy cheap life insurance, or at the minimum, burial insurance for funeral expenses.

-So, if you want to retire at age 62 with $400,000 in your 401(k), annuities are the best way to do it.
-Currently, no other retirement plan in the United States can offer you a guaranteed income for life.
+So, if you want to retire at age 62 with $400,000 in your 401k, annuities are the best way to do it.
+No other retirement plan in the United States can offer you a guaranteed income for life.
 You can request a quote from us to determine how much lifetime income you could receive from an annuity starting at just $400,000.
 Thanks for reading!